JonJagger/cyber-dojo/readme.txt

    of the shell file assumed by the ruby app code in the dojo server to be the start point for running an increment.

-2. The filename run_tests_output must also be present as a visible file as this is the file containing the run-tests> output.

-3. The output of executing the kata.sh file must also be saved to the file called run_tests_output (in the exercise folder).
-This is because when a player first starts the exercise kata.sh is NOT run.

-4. As well as containing the file exercise_manifest.rb the exercise folder must also contain all the files named in both the hidden_files section and the visible_files section.
+2. As well as containing the file exercise_manifest.rb the exercise folder must also contain all the files named in both the hidden_files section and the visible_files section.

-5. You can write any actions in the kata.sh file but clearly any programs it tries to run must be installed on the dojo-server.
+3. You can write any actions in the kata.sh file but clearly any programs it tries to run must be installed on the dojo-server.
 For example, if kata.sh runs gcc to compile c files then gcc has to be installed.
 If kata.sh runs javac to compile java files then javac has to be installed.

-6. You can choose to make any file visible or hidden.
+4. You can choose to make any file visible or hidden.
 In the example above to have a visible makefile you would simply need to move makefile into the :visible_files section.